VEX

 The Conversation Before the Conversation

 Most first-timer advice starts at "here's how to discuss hotwifing."
 That skips a step.
+It also assumes hotwifing is the right word, when plenty of couples discover they're closer to stag-vixen or cuckold once they see the labels laid out.
 Before the lifestyle conversation comes a quieter one about how you handle sexual honesty as a couple.
 What happens when one of you says something the other didn't expect.
 Whether your relationship has the infrastructure for a disclosure this loaded.

 You don't need a script.
 You need to know something more basic: can this relationship hold a surprise without someone retreating into silence?
 Couples asking in 2026 forums aren't writing "how do I convince her."
 They're writing "how do I even start this without it feeling like a bomb."
 That instinct to approach carefully is correct.
 It means the relationship matters more than the fantasy.
 The hotwife checklist gives you 47 specific alignment points, but even that assumes you've already opened the door.
 This section is about finding the door.